 The 70D has a better viewfinder than the D3200.
 It uses a pentaprism material instead of a pentamirror.
 It has wider coverage and magnification as well.

 The Canon 70D’s viewfinder is made from a pentaprism material, while the Nikon D3200’s is made from a pentamirror.
 The former allows more light to pass through, hence, the transmitted images are brighter.
 This is the first advantage the 70D has over the D3200 in terms of their viewfinders.

-With a viewfinder coverage of 98%, the Canon camera will cover a larger portion of the captured image.
-The Nikon camera has a viewfinder coverage of 95%, which is impressive but not as the Canon 70D.
+With a viewfinder coverage of 98%, the Canon 70D will cover a larger portion of the captured image.
+The Nikon D3200 has a viewfinder coverage of 95%, which is impressive but not as the 70D.

 Focus points are points within the frame where the user can place additional emphasis and focus on thereby enhancing image details.
 The more focus point a camera has, the more efficient the autofocus system is.

-The interesting thing about the 70D is that all its focus points are cross-type.
-What that means is that unlike regular focus points, cross-type focus points detect details in horizontal and vertical lines.
+Cross-type focus points unlike regular focus points can detect details in horizontal and vertical lines.
 This makes them capable of producing better details when utilized.

-The Canon 70D can make use of 319 native lenses and 107 optical stabilization lenses.
+The 70D has more available lenses than the D3200.
+It can make use of 319 native lenses and 107 optical stabilization lenses.
 While the Nikon D3200 has 304 native lenses and 101 optical stabilization lenses at its disposal.